ITALY: Boutique Foodie Tour - 10 days

 Day 6: Tuesday 15th September: Cortona – Pienza - Lake Trasimeno – Cortona: (B/L)

 Choose to meet for an early morning power walk before we head off on a trip to a local farm where they make world-class cheeses.
 We will tour the stables and dairy and participate in a behind the scenes look at cheese making.
 We then enjoy a long lunch of regional, home grown and produced specialities sitting on a terrace overlooking the magnificent valley.
 We have the opportunity to purchase olive oils, wine, honey, pasta and much more from the farm shop.
 Then we depart for Lake Trasimeno, the fourth largest lake in Italy and home to wild birds and ringed by medieval stone villages.
-We spend some time walking and exploring the lake and its villages before heading back to Cortona for a free evening.
+We take a ferry to one of the islands and enjoy the atmosphere of local life its villages before heading back to Cortona for a free evening.

 Day 7: Wednesday 16th September: Cortona – Montepulciano – Montalcino – Cortona: (B/D)